Subscribe to Updates

 From the time they’re very young, kids are bombarded with messages about honesty.
 “Honesty is the best policy,” well-meaning people tell them.

 But what do you do when your kids start experimenting with lying?
-How do you work through it when they start thinking that life would be easier if they cut a few corners?
+How do you work through it when they start thinking that life would be easier if they cut a few corners

 In this article, we’ll go over a few simple ways to teach honesty to your kids so you can build a stronger character in them and a stronger relationship between you both.